 We know, we have a unique understanding and perspective on Christmas dinner.
 Did I miss anything?
 Friends, what are your must have Texas Christmas dinner plan meal essentials?

 Ready to see how King’s Hawaiian can help elevate your Christmas dinner?
-Make sure to stay tuned next week when I’ll be sharing my Pulled Pork Sliders recipe!
+Make sure to try my Pulled Pork Sliders recipe!